Nervous about dating in college or need some advice for navigating college relationships? Well, you’re in luck.

 People may say things about what they would/wouldn’t put up with based on your situation or project their experiences onto you.

-You know your relationship with that person better than anyone else.
+You know your college relationships with that person better than anyone else.
 Don’t let someone who has only heard about one part (if anything at all) about your relationship tell you what decisions you should make.

 Also – ignore people when they comment on someone you like because it doesn’t fit their standards.